 On 6 June 2013, the Small Business Mergers, Acquisitions, Sales and Brokerage Simplification Act of 2013 ("H.R.
 2274") was introduced in the U.S. House of Representatives ("U.S. House").
 H.R.
-2274 amends Section 15(b) of the Exchange Act to provide an exemption from registration for M&A Brokers.4 H.R.
+2274 amends Section 15(b) of the Exchange Act to provide an exemption from registration for M&A Brokers.
+H.R.
 2274 passed the U.S. House on 14 January 2014 and is currently pending consideration before the U.S. Senate.

-On 31 January 2014 (revised 4 February 2014), the SEC issued the aforementioned M&A Brokers NAL, that defined "M&A Brokers" (as recited in footnote1) and outlined the activities that could be conducted and transactions that could be effected without requiring registration with the SEC under Section 15(a) of the Securities Exchange Act of 1934 ("Exchange Act").
+On 31 January 2014 (revised 4 February 2014), the SEC issued the aforementioned M&A Brokers NAL, that defined "M&A Brokers" (as recited in footnote ) and outlined the activities that could be conducted and transactions that could be effected without requiring registration with the SEC under Section 15(a) of the Securities Exchange Act of 1934 ("Exchange Act").

-3 Country Business, Inc., SEC No-Action Letter (November 8, 2006).
+&lt;sup>3 Country Business, Inc., SEC No-Action Letter (November 8, 2006).

-4 The definition of "M&A Broker" in H.R.
+&lt;sup>4 The definition of "M&A Broker" in H.R.
 2274 differs from the definition in the SEC's M&A Brokers NAL.
 H.R.
-2274 defines "M&A Broker" as: "A broker, and any person associated with a broker, engaged in the business of effecting securities transactions solely in connection with the transfer of ownership of an eligible privately held company, regardless of whether the broker acts on behalf of a seller or buyer, through the purchase, sale, exchange, issuance, repurchase, or redemption of, or a business combination involving, securities or assets of the eligible privately held company, if the broker reasonably believes that-(1) upon consummation of the transaction, any person acquiring securities or assets of the eligible privately held company, acting alone or in concert, will control and, directly or indirectly, will be active in the management of the eligible privately held company or the business conducted with the assets of the eligible privately held company; and (11) if any person is offered securities in exchange for securities or assets of the eligible privately held company, such person will, prior to becoming legally bound to consummate the transaction, receive or have reasonable access to the most recent year-end balance sheet, income statement, statement of changes in financial position, and statement of owner's equity of the issuer of the independent auditor, a balance sheet dated not more than 120 days before the date of the offer, and information pertaining to the management, business, results of operations for the period covered by the foregoing financial statements, and material loss contingencies of the issuer."
+2274 defines "M&A Broker" as: "A broker, and any person associated with a broker, engaged in the business of effecting securities transactions solely in connection with the transfer of ownership of an eligible privately held company, regardless of whether the broker acts on behalf of a seller or buyer, through the purchase, sale, exchange, issuance, repurchase, or redemption of, or a business combination involving, securities or assets of the eligible privately held company, if the broker reasonably believes that-(1) upon consummation of the transaction, any person acquiring securities or assets of the eligible privately held company, acting alone or in concert, will control and, directly or indirectly, will be active in the management of the eligible privately held company or the business conducted with the assets of the eligible privately held company; and (II) if any person is offered securities in exchange for securities or assets of the eligible privately held company, such person will, prior to becoming legally bound to consummate the transaction, receive or have reasonable access to the most recent year-end balance sheet, income statement, statement of changes in financial position, and statement of owner's equity of the issuer of the securities offered in exchange, and, if the financial statement of the issuer are audited, the related report of the independent auditor, a balance sheet dated not more than 120 days before the date of the offer, and information pertaining to the management, business, results of operations for the period covered by the foregoing financial statements, and material loss contingencies of the issuer."